Trowlesworthy 1 on Dartmoor

 Distribution of all short double rows.

 Short double rows are defined as those measuring less than 20m long.
-Most rows of this type are to be found in SW England.
+There are 15 known examples of this type of row and most are in SW England.
 Many regions have no rows of this kind.

 Short double rows including large stones

-Short double rows including large stones are apparently very unusual.
-Indeed only one has been recognised.
-Stannon Newtake on Dartmoor includes one large stone though the others are much smaller.
-It is therefore probably safe to say that short double rows composed entirely of large stones were not built.
+Short double rows including large stones are not currently known within the archaeological record.
+It is probably safe to say that short double rows including large stones were not built.
 This is perhaps surprising given the large numbers of short single rows composed of large stones.
-This evidence may indicate that whatever the reason for including a second row, it was never appropriate where a short row was being built.
+This evidence may indicate that whatever the reason for including a second row, it was never appropriate where a short row of large stones was being built.
 This implies a different function and indeed perhaps indirectly emphasises that the presence of the second row is indicative of the need to carefully define or control linear movement along the rows.
 Where the row was short the need to do this would have not been required and therefore the short rows were not built in pairs.
 This is perhaps the strongest evidence that the short and long rows may have served very different purposes and were used in radically different ways.
 Perhaps the difference between long and short rows is so different that they should properly be considered as different types of site.
-This position is supported by the abundant evidence for astronomical associations with the large stone short rows, but the complete absence of similar evidence for the long rows.
 It is likely however that the two traditions had elements in common as is indicated by the similarities in the choice of locations with their precise visual links with landmarks.
 It is tempting to see a common practise which mutated over time and space with certain elements of the ritual being adapted and developed in different ways – such a human characteristic.
 In those places where the short rows were being primarily used for astronomy there would have been no need for a duplicate row because the processional character of the longer rows had been replaced by more static practises.

-Short double rows composed of small and medium sized stones
+Short double rows composed of small and or medium sized stones

 The Torrish Burn stone alignment leading upslope towards a cairn (Scale 1m).

-Distribution of short double rows including only small and medium sized stones.
+Distribution of short double rows including only small and or medium sized stones.

-Distribution of short double rows including only small and medium sized stones with no associated cairn.
+Distribution of short double rows including only small and or medium sized stones with no terminal cairn or stone circle.

-Distribution of short double rows including only small and medium sized stones with cairn at the upper end.
+Distribution of short double rows including only small and or medium sized stones with cairn or stone circle at the upper end.